 The Breville Fast Slow Pro sets itself apart from the rest of the field, mainly when cooking meat.
 Its carnivorous offerings are just a tad more moist and tender than other models (this was particularly true when we made ribs).
 It also makes rice just a bit fluffier and less sticky than other models.
 This is no small feat, as we found pressure cookers, in general, to be just slightly inferior to dedicated rice cookers, particularly when it comes to brown rice.

-The Ninja models we tested perform almost identically to the Instant Pot models in our cooking tests, producing fairly tasty results across the board.
-We've tested the best air fryers and top-tier food dehydrators and found the results of the Ninja models to be on par with these specialty appliances.
+The Ninja models we tested perform almost identically to the Instant Pot in our cooking tests, producing fairly tasty results across the board.
+We've tested the best air fryers and top-rated food dehydrators and found the results of the Ninja models to be on par with these specialty appliances.
 The air frying feature is quite effective, similar to putting the chicken inside a traditional oven on the convection setting for five minutes.

 The Presto 02141 also does quite well in our cooking tests.
 The ribs are fall-off-the-bone-tender, and the veggies are thoroughly sauteed using its saute function.
 Rice comes out very tender but not super fluffy, exhibiting a bit more moisture than our higher-performing models.
 Overall we doubt anyone will be disappointed in the Presto 02141's cooking abilities.